Charge-Hyperscaling Violating Lifshitz hydrodynamics from black-holes: Hydrodynamic ansatz

 In order for the regularity at the horizon to become evident, we change to Eddington-Finkelstein coordinates;

 where the null coordinate $t_+$ is defined by

 The gauge field becomes

-where we have fixed the $A_r=0$ gauge in the Fefferman-Graham coordinates.
-Hereafter, we always take the Eddington-Finkelstein coordinates and $t$ will stand for the null coordinate $t_+$.
+where we have fixed the $A_r=0$ gauge in the original Fefferman-Graham coordinates.
+Hereafter, we always use the Eddington-Finkelstein coordinates and $t$ will stand for the null coordinate $t_+$.

 To implement the hydrodynamic ansatz, we first boost the black hole geometry.
 In the case of the ordinary Schwarzschild-AdS$_5$, the boundary field theory is a relativistic conformal field theory, and hence the Lorentz boost is employed.
+This boost leaves the sources invariant.
 The Lifshitz geometry, however, corresponds to the (torsional)-Newton-Cartan theory, \cite{Christensen:2013lma}-\cite{Hartong:2015wxa}.
 Therefore, we perform a Galilean boost on the black hole geometry.
+It is this boost that now keeps the metric sources invariant.
 The metric becomes

 The gauge field and dilaton are not affected by the Galilean boost;